SAGA: Detecting Security Vulnerabilities Using Static Aspect Analysis: Source Code Representation

 \subsection{SCFG Extension}

 Symbolic control-flow graphs (SCFGs) were initially introduced by \citet{DR19} (\Cref{sec:background:scfg}).
-We compute them in a way similar to the original work; nevertheless, since \aspectTool covers more constructs than the initial source language, we detail the procedure for constructing SCFGs.
+We compute them in a manner similar to the original work; however, because \aspectTool covers more constructs than the original source language, we detail the procedure for constructing SCFGs.